jakepens71/RailsPipedriveGem/README.md

   PipedrivePUT::Organizations.addOrganization("Jacob Programming Test", :address => "South Jasmine Street")
 ```

-You can aso add ANY cust key to this to input values into those fields
+You can aso add ANY custom key from Pipedrive to this to input values into those fields

 Example: